yegor256/blog/_posts/2016/mar/2016-03-08-pimp-up-your-resume.md

 [tons of them](https://www.google.com/search?q=how+to+write+resume).
 And here's yet another one?
 Well, maybe ... but I don't think so.
-I'll try to give you a few **practical** hints for how to make your resume look "sexier", and how to position yourself beyond the "good programmer" category and into the superstar zone.
+I'll try to give you a few **practical** hints for how to make your resume look "sexier," and how to position yourself beyond the "good programmer" category and into the superstar zone.
 It may take a few years to truly pimp up your CV, but when it's done, you will charge $100-plus per hour and face no hesitation from your clients in paying.